-The art of Drop-Knee in bodyboarding has been evolving through time.
-Learn how to get from a prone position to the DK riding style.
+The art of drop-knee bodyboarding has evolved over time.
+Learn how to transition from a prone position to the DK riding style.

-When Tom Morey invented boogie boarding, back in 1971, it was all about laying your body and your chest over the sponge.
-The Drop-Knee technique comes later and blends bodyboarding, surfing and kneeboarding.
+When Tom Morey invented boogie boarding in 1971, it was all about laying your body and chest over the sponge.

-If you've never tried to Drop-Knee while riding a wave, it's time to give a go.
-It is easier than you might think, although it will requires practice.
+If you've never tried to drop-knee while riding a wave, it's time to give it a go.
+It is easier than you might think, although it will require practice.

-1. Get a large bodyboard with good buoyancy control and small fins.
+- Get a large bodyboard with good buoyancy control and small fins;

-2. Catch a small-to-medium sized mushy wave, with a wide open section.
+- Catch a small-to-medium-sized mushy wave with a wide open section;

-3. When riding at full speed, grab the rails.
+- When riding at full speed, grab the rails;

-4. Slide your knees to the center of the board with a wide stance and legs close to the rails.
+- Slide your knees to the center of the board with a wide stance and legs close to the rails;

-5. Leave the back foot/fin off the board and the front foot one palm away from the nose.
+- Leave the back foot/fin off the board and the front foot one palm away from the nose;

-6. Find you balance and adjust weight in the board.
+- Find your balance and adjust the weight on the board;

-8. Use your upper body and arms to steer the board
+- Use your upper body and arms to steer the board;

-9. Grab rails to turn fast or to pass strong wave sections.
+- Grab rails to turn fast or to pass strong wave sections;

-10. Bodyboards don't have fins, so weight positioning is critical to control the board.
+- Bodyboards don't have fins, so weight positioning is critical to control the board;